Xpatzhub hosts UAE Women Business Owners Achievers Awards Season 2, recognising entrepreneurial excellence

 Gratitude was extended to giveaway partner Cakewalk and travel partner Al Rostamani for their invaluable support.
 Xpatzhub, UAE’s largest business community platform and event management company, took pride in hosting over 260,000 expats in Dubai.

-Reflecting on the success of the event, Anul Mundra, founder and CEO of Xpatzhub, expressed enthusiasm for the future, stating that the UAE Women Business Owners Achievers Awards Season 2 represented a significant advancement.
+Reflecting on the success of the event, Anul Mundra, founder and CEO of Xpatzhub, expressed enthusiasm for the future, stating that the UAE Women Business Owners Achievers Awards Season 2 represented a significant advancement, and looks forward to an even more exciting Season 3.